 - 1. Documentation of a COVID hardship.
 This may include proof of filing for unemployment, receiving unemployment benefits, or a letter from an employer. - 2.
-Income verification and certification forms that show the recipient's income is at or below 120% AMI.
+For owner occupied households, income verification and certification forms that show the recipient's income is at or below 140% AMI.